Codecademy/docs/content/powershell/concepts/operators/operators.md

 ## Arithmetic Operators

-PowerShell has the following arithmetic operators which are used to calculate numeric values.
-Arithmetic operators include:
+PowerShell arithmetic operators are used to calculate numeric values.
+These include:

 | Operator |      Name      | Description                                                                                 |
 | :------: | :------------: | --------------------------------------------------------------------------------------------|